-Preparation of the Route 3A Corridor Study, which will include conclusions and recommendations.
+Preparation of the Route 80 Corridor Study, which will include conclusions and recommendations.
 Included in study will be data, congestion and safety analysis, traffic flow and safety improvement recommendations (intersection geometric improvement, signal upgrade, bicycle and pedestrian accommodation, transit planning improvement, access management plan, location improvements, speed zoning, heavy vehicle exclusions, etc.) for implementation, and inclusion in MassDOT Project Initiation Form Data for MaPIT, as appropriate.

-To be conducted throughout the year and completed by the end of September 2025.
+To be conducted throughout the year and completed by the end of September 2026.

+l'ondina.

-FHWA PL MassDOT TOTAL \$76,000 \$19,000 \$95 , 000
+FHWA PL MassDOT TOTAL

+\$74,400 \$18,600 \$93,000